 Know Your DIY Strengths–and Limitations!

 This is where self-reflection comes in.
 If you know what is required, do you fully understand the consequences of starting the job?
 I.e., if you have to dig a hole for a pond, would you be able to see it through to the end?
-Or will it, after the first half hour, become incredibly tedious and with every hour passing the likelihood of you accepting a half dug hole is feasible?
+Or will it, after the first half-hour, become incredibly tedious and with every hour passing the likelihood of you accepting a half dug hole is feasible?
 Oh, it’s a feature now.
 Really self-reflect.

 You might have the technique and tools, but do you also have the stamina to persist?
 There is no use making something into a Herculean task, you can simply just embrace yourself for not wanting to do something.

-Bottom Line on When NOT to DIY
+Bottom Line on Don’t DIY

 If you choose to not do something yourself, like building a shed for example, what can you afford to spend on getting someone else to do it?
 It might not even be a paid-for professional, it could be a handy relative or friend who will accept payment in pizza, beer, and/or wine.